Selecting Copy|Copy/Export Chart opens the Export dialog.

 Copy to copy to the clipboard

-Save to open a save file dialogue window and
+Save to open a save file dialog window and

 Send to activate your email system and send the file